Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

-The resulting decomposition is represented by a vertex matrix $V=[\mathbf{v}_1,\dots,\mathbf{v}_{n_v}]\in\mathbb{R}^{n\times n_v}$ containing all vertices of the convex components, and an incidence matrix $M\in\mathbb{R}^{n_v \times n_F}$ \cite{robbins2024mixed}.
-From this V-representation, we construct a hybrid zonotope using the methodology in \cite{koeln2024zonolab}, which enables efficient conversion from V-rep polytopes to a unified hybrid zonotope.
-This transformation preserves the topology of the free space while providing a representation amenable to sampling-based motion planning algorithms.
+The resulting decomposition is represented by a vertex matrix $V=[\mathbf{v}_1,\dots,\mathbf{v}_{n_v}]\in\mathbb{R}^{n\times n_v}$ containing all vertices of the convex components, together with an incidence matrix $M\in\mathbb{R}^{n_v \times n_F}$~\cite{robbins2024mixed}.
+From this V-representation, a hybrid zonotope is constructed following the methodology of~\cite{koeln2024zonolab}, which provides efficient conversion from vertex-representation polytopes to a unified hybrid zonotope.
+This transformation preserves the topology of the free space while yielding a representation amenable to sampling-based motion planning.

 The hybrid zonotope representation provides a finite collection of convex regions $\mathcal{L} = \{\mathcal{Z}_1, \ldots, \mathcal{Z}_m\}$, transforming the continuous planning problem into a discrete graph search augmented with continuous optimization within each region.
-To leverage this structure, we next establish connectivity relationships between these regions.
+To leverage this structure, we next establish connectivity relationships between regions.